cdsittampalam/documentation/docs/Partner API.md

 You can create a company by adding basic information in a POST request.
 The POST request returns the reference (`ref`)and `company_id`.
 Each request allows you to create one company.
 To help you enter data quicker, some of the values are already prepopulated.

-The country ID you enter must conform to the ISO 3166-1 country code.
+The 'country' ID you enter must conform to the ISO 3166-1 country code.

 You can repeat the process to create multiple companies.
 Other companies you create can be used as a trusted party in your trusted network.

 In this example, a new company called John Doe Corp is entered in `name`.
-This is based in Brimingham, UK with the the `domain` of `johndoe.co.uk`.
+This is based in Brimingham, UK with the the `domain` of johndoe.co.uk.

 #### Request